sumanb007/crud-webapplication/README.md

 ## 2.3.
 Building Images

-Click the [link](https://github.com/sumanb007/docker/blob/main/README.md) to view the detailed documentation in building images and pushing it to private repository.
+Click the [link](https://github.com/sumanb007/docker/blob/main/README.md) to view my detailed documentation in building images and pushing it to private repository.

 For now, let's use Dockerfile to create image